graphql/graphql.github.io/site/learn/Learn-Queries.md

 ## Fields

-At it's simplest, GraphQL is about asking for specific fields on objects.
+At its simplest, GraphQL is about asking for specific fields on objects.
 Let's start by looking at a very simple query and the result we get when we run it:

 ```graphql
 # { "graphiql": true }